 - Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

-São Paulo is the cultural capital of Brazil.
-The city's action-packed events calendar is reflective of this.
+São Paulo is the cultural capital of Brazil, and the city's action-packed events calendar is reflective of this.
 It's also a city with a rich sporting heritage and is home to several of Brazil's best-known football teams.
 The Brazilian Grand Prix is also hosted here.

 Aside from the major yearly festivals that the city is known for, it also frequently hosts concerts by the world's best musicians along with film festivals and art exhibitions.